papito/akkademy/README.md

 ### ExceptionEscalation

-Shows that the default error handling strategy of "Escalate" will propagate the errors but have an actor alive.
+Shows that the default error handling strategy of "Escalate" will propagate the errors but keep actors alive.

+### HandleActorResponse